pokt-network/smt/docs/smt.md

   - The (hashed) value stored at that path
 - `Extension` nodes contain:
-  - not only the path they represent but also the path bounds (ie. the start and end of the path they cover).
+  - not only the path they represent but also the path bounds (ie. the start and end of the path that they cover).

 Inner nodes do **not** contain a path, as they represent a branch in the trie and not a path.
 As such their children, _if they are extension nodes or leaf